 If you use the tea tree oil by itself, it might cause a rash because it’s pretty strong.
 Actually, it’s not that strong if you use it once, but you are going to be applying it every day so you are not going to want to skip this step.
 An added bonus is that coconut oil has been shown to be an anti-fungal as well.

-Here’s a really good quality virgin coconut oil.
-It is semisolid at room temperature and will melt on contact.
+Here’s a really good quality fractionated coconut oil.
+I used to use virgin coconut oil, but fractionated is liquid at room temperature and takes less time to apply.
 Rub a small amount into your nails and all over and between your toes.
 You want to make sure that there isn’t any spot on your toes where the tea tree oil is sitting undiluted.

 Continue getting dressed and go about your day.
 When you get home from work/school/whatever, take off your socks and shoes and wash your feet.